 The Bachelor’s degree programme consists of two forms of teaching: lectures and classroom instruction.

-You will be introduced to digital platforms, counselling and support units, and life as a student.
-This online introduction consists of modules, which you can go through seperately.
+The introduction consists of modules, which you can go through separately.
 The entire introduction takes about 2 hours.
 You can access the course in Brightspace from mid-August – under “My courses".